-The Bookshelf is a Southern independent bookstore with staying power -- she's been a staple in downtown Thomasville for over 30 years.
-The shop has had a pretty amazing life, and we're just a part of her story.
-Each staffer you see here is incredibly grateful for The Bookshelf's legacy, and we're all thrilled to play even a small role in her history.
+The Bookshelf is a Southern independent bookstore with staying power -- she's been a staple in downtown Thomasville for over 30 years, and in 2017, The Bookshelf was recognized as Small Business of the Year by the Thomasville-Thomas County Chamber of Commerce.
+The shop has had a pretty amazing life, and we're all thrilled to play even a small role in her history. we're just all just a small part of her story.
+Each staffer you see here is incredibly grateful for The Bookshelf's legacy, and

 Never been to the store?
 Follow our escapades online, plan a trip to Thomasville, listen to our podcast. or shop with us long-distance.
 We're devoted to and grateful for readers near and far who love our indie bookstore.
 Your support helps us keep the legacy of The Bookshelf alive.
 Thanks for coming along for the ride.

 Annie B. Jones, Owner & MANAGING PARTNER

 A Tallahassee native, Annie began living her Kathleen Kelly-dream in 2013, when she took over operations of The Bookshelf.
 The opportunity was a dream come true.
 Annie and her husband Jordan now happily call downtown Thomasville home, and Annie spends her days among the books and fellow readers she loves.
 She adores leading story time for local little ones and acting as the shop's very own Nancy Drew, determined to find just the right book for just the right person.
 Annie currently co-hosts From the Front Porch, The Bookshelf's weekly podcast about books, small business, and life in the South.
 (In 2016, Annie was featured as one of Southern Living magazine's 50 innovators changing the South, and The Bookshelf was listed in the top ten of the Independent Small Business of the Year Awards.)

 OLIVIA SCHAFFER, MANAGER